mavimo/terraform-provider-drone/README.md

 # Drone Terraform Provider

+This is a fork of [this Drone provider](https://github.com/artisanofcode/terraform-provider-drone/releases/latest) which does not appear to be maintained anymore.
 A [Terraform](https://www.terraform.io) provider for configuring the [Drone](https://drone.io) continuous delivery platform.

 ## Installing

-You can download the plugin from the [Releases](https://github.com/artisanofcode/terraform-provider-drone/releases/latest) page, for help installing please refer to the [Official Documentation](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin).
+You can download the plugin from the [Releases](https://github.com/Lucretius/terraform-provider-drone/releases/latest) page, for help installing please refer to the [Official Documentation](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin).